Burger Brewing Company: Hard-times and sale

 By the mid-1960s competition from national rivals began to catch up to Burger.
 Increased marketing and distribution from other breweries forced Burger to spend more and more on marketing to stay relevant.
 Additionally, costly upgrades to equipment and facilities were necessary, which further harmed the profitability of the company.
 In 1965, the brewery added Bohemian Tap Beer, which proved to be popular.
-Unfortunately, this was not enough and in a move to maintain profitability the company purchased four Pepsi-Cola bottling plants around the country.
+This was not enough and in a move to maintain profitability the company purchased four Pepsi-Cola bottling plants around the country.

 The final mistake made by the company was changing its water source.
 In 1968, the brewery switched to using water from a well under the property from city water.
 Despite the spin to a beer made with, "artesian spring water" the change in taste proved to be unpopular with the public, with sales in Cincinnati dropping 14 percent.
 The company never rebounded and by 1973 its assets were sold to rival Hudepohl Brewing Company.

 Under new management

-Hudepohl would buy the brands of Burger for $650,000 at the time of sale.
-The company would introduce Burger Light in 1980 and when Hudepohl merged with Schoenling in 1986 much of the landscape of brewing had changed in Cincinnati and across the US.
+Hudepohl bought the brands of Burger for $650,000 at the time of sale.
+The company introduced Burger Light in 1980 and when Hudepohl merged with Schoenling in 1986 much of the landscape of brewing had changed in Cincinnati and across the US.
 After Hudepohl-Schoenling sold its brewery to the Boston Beer Company in 1997, Burger continued to be brewed at the facility until 2001.
 From 2001 to 2004 Burger was brewed under contract in LaCrosse, Wisconsin by City Brewing Company.
 During this time, Burger was reformulated and renamed as Bürger Classic, returning the long since absent umlaut.

 Eventually the Hudepohl-Schoenling brands were purchased by Christian Moerlein Brewing Co. and on May 29, 2009 Bürger Classic and Bürger Light were officially relaunched at an event hosted at the Cincinnati Reds Hall of Fame and Museum.
 As of 2020, the beer is brewed under contract by the Latrobe Brewing Company.